CLI Tool

 pred show — Inspect a problem

-Show variants, fields, size fields, and reductions for a problem type.
+Show variants, fields, size fields, and reductions for a problem type. show operates at the type level — it displays all variants of a problem, not a specific node.
+Slash suffixes (e.g., MIS/UnitDiskGraph) are rejected; use pred to or pred from for variant-level exploration.
 Use short aliases like MIS for MaximumIndependentSet.

 $ pred show MIS